metadriverse/metadrive/README.md

 *Note that the above three scripts can not be run in headless machine.*
 Please refer to the installation guideline in documentation for more information.

-Running the following line allows you to draw the generated maps:
+Running the following command to draw the generated maps from procedural generation:

 ```bash
 python -m metadrive.examples.draw_maps